Name

 Additional Information

-George had a brother whose name was John Charles Knight, a Corporal in the Hertfordshire Regiment who went missing on the 31st July 1917 and was later reported as a prisoner of war at Dulmen in Germany, though there is no evidence that he died.
+George’s brother John Charles Knight, a Corporal in the Hertfordshire Regiment who went missing on the 31st July 1917 at St Julien, was later reported as a prisoner of war at Dulmen in Germany, and is believed to have survived.

 *1 Believed more correctly, (County of London) Bn.
 London Regiment (Kensington).